I grew up

 online.

-I didn't just use the web — I grew with it.
-From blinking text and marquee tags to AI agent orchestration.
-One person and the open internet, growing up together.
+First computer 1995.
+First website 1999.
+From blinking text and animated GIFs to AI agent orchestration — one person and the open internet, growing up together.

 Hello, World.